CiscoCXSecurity/linikatz/README.md

 # linikatz

 This repository contains all of the scripts and source code for "Where 2 Worlds Collide: Bringing Mimikatz et al to UNIX".
 In addition to the main linikatz.sh script, this also includes auditd policies, John the Ripper rules, Metasploit post-exploitation modules and fuzzers.
+The research behind this has now been incorporated into ATT&CK for Enterprise: T1558.
 More will follow in due course.

 To use the linikatz tool: